Our Verdict

 Thoughtful features extend the cocoon of warmth.
 Soft cuff gaiters extend far enough to cover your hands and include a convenient thumb loop, only excluding your fingers.
 The main zipper tops out near your mouth.
 The collar is wide enough to comfortably hide your face from the cold, and the soft knit interior feels great to snuggle up against.
 The tall, down-stuffed collar wraps around your neck, keeping out drafts whether your hood is up or down.

 Two zippered hand-warmer pockets tuck your fingers against your body and under the jacket's downy warmth, the warmest place they could be.
-The pockets are smaller than we'd like but are plenty big for your paws.
+The pockets are smaller than I prefer but are plenty big for your paws.
 An internal zipper pocket will fit any smartphone and keep it warm enough to save your battery.
 A sizable internal mesh pouch pocket can hold on to gloves or a hat.

 Weather Resistance

-The thing is, when temps are well below freezing, you shouldn't run into too much water anyway.
+Luckily, when temps are well below freezing, you shouldn't run into too much water anyway.
 It will be frozen.
 While it lacks the characteristics of a top-rated women's rain jacket, the water-resistant coating allows this jacket to handle light rain or sloppy mixes.

-That deep hood builds a protective cage for our head and face.
-However, we found the limitations of the down baffle ruff in the ripping wind.
-When we compared it back-to-back with jackets sporting a super protective fur-ruffed hood, the difference was literally breathtaking.
+That deep hood builds a protective cage for your head and face.
+I did find the limitations of the down baffle ruff when facing a ripping headwind, though.
+When I compared it back-to-back with jackets sporting a super protective fur-ruffed hood, the difference was literally breathtaking.
 Nothing stops the wind and snow like fur, even when it's artificial.
-The down ruff does help, though, especially when you cinch it down.
-It kept us much warmer than the jackets without any ruff at all.
-It isn't the most weather-resistant jacket we tested, but it's better than other down parkas in this review.

 Comfort